HarshikaReddy4/To_do_list/README.md

 ## Authors

-The project was developed by Harshika,Vighnesh who can be found on GitHub
+The project was developed by Harshika & Vighnesh

 ## Updates